Resume Parsing with LangChain and LLMs

 docs = loader.load()

-PyMuPDFLoader extracts text rapidly and accurately from PDFs.
-The resulting docs list contains a Document object for each page.
+PyMuPDFLoader extracts text quickly and accurately from PDFs.
+The resulting docs list contains one Document per page.

 PYTHON